Fashion and Apparel Email Marketing Trends

 Sent by MR PORTER

 Your emails need to say more than “Buy this.”
-Fashion is a competitive market at all levels, from luxe to fast fashion, and you must use all your persuasion powers.
+Fashion and apparel is a competitive market at all levels, from luxe to fast fashion, and you must use all your persuasion powers.
 This elegant email from Mr Porter looks more like a magazine editorial because it skillfully blends promotion and information.
 It helps customers buy more confidently and successfully.
 That’s a great goal by itself, but it also reduces returns, which makes your finance people happy.

 Highlight Alternative Payment Sources